frappe/frappe_io/frappe_io/www/help/hooks.md

 ### Session Creation Hook

-You can attach custom logic to the event of a successful logic using `on_session_creation` hook.
+You can attach custom logic to the event of a successful login using `on_session_creation` hook.
 The hook should be a dotted path to a Python function that takes login\_manager as an argument.